Ebola Virus Disease in Guinea

 - Avoid direct contact with blood and other body fluids of people with Ebola virus disease or unknown illnesses.

 - Avoid direct contact with bodies of people who died of Ebola virus disease or unknown illnesses, including during funeral or burial rituals.

 - Avoid contact with any objects, such as needles, that have been contaminated with blood or bodily fluids.

-- Avoid unprotected sexual activity with an infected person or a person recovering from Ebola virus disease (abstain from sexual intercourse or use latex condoms for 15 weeks following the start of symptoms).
+- Until more information is known about sexual transmission, avoid unprotected sexual activity with an infected person, a person recovering or who has recovered from Ebola virus disease (abstain from sexual activity or use condoms every time).

-- Health care workers are at higher risk and should adhere to strict infection prevention and control measures.
+- Health care workers are at higher risk and should always adhere to routine infection prevention and control measures.

-- Health care workers should practise strict infection control measures including the appropriate use of personal protective equipment (i.e., gowns, masks, goggles and gloves) when providing care for suspect or confirmed cases.
+- Health care workers should practise strict infection prevention and control measures including the appropriate use of personal protective equipment (i.e., gowns, masks, goggles and gloves) when providing care for suspect or confirmed cases.

 - In addition to routine practices for all patients, precautions for contact, droplet and aerosol generating procedures are recommended.